decis-bench/febench/README.md

 > Note the data files are in parquet format.

-3. Start the target system
+3 Start the cluster and enter the *OpenMLDB* folder

-4. Rename the config template (/conf/conf.properties.template) into your own config file (/conf/conf.properties), and update the settings in the file
+4 Update the settings (the OpenMLDB cluster, data/query locations) in the configuration file (./conf/conf.properties)

   ```sh
 DATASET_ID=5